Amid controversy, governor urges House panel to back $39 million boost for public schools

 After a rare pitch from Gov. John Bel Edwards, Louisiana's top school board Tuesday voted to request a $1,000 pay raise for public school teac…

-However, House Education Committee Chairwoman Nancy Landry, R-Lafayette, and other GOP leaders have questioned the increase and said early childhood education is a pressing need.
+However, House Education Committee Chair Rep. Nancy Landry, R-Lafayette, and other GOP leaders have questioned the increase for expenses and said early childhood education is a more pressing need.

-The panel on Tuesday may vote to return the proposal to the state Board of Elementary and Secondary Education for changes.
+The panel may vote to return the proposal to the state Board of Elementary and Secondary Education for changes.

 The $39 million, plus $1,000 teacher pay raises that enjoy bipartisan support, are key parts of the governor's 2019 legislative agenda.